gabrielacordovaa/social-media-posterr/README.md

 ## Social Media Posterr

 Attached to this solution there is a postman collection with all endpoints implemented with query examples.
-Also, there is a data.sql file which contains the database query to create and populate tables used is this project.
+Also, there is a data.sql file which contains the database query to create and populate tables used during this project development.

 ATTENTION:
 In real life example adding a post would be by endpoint (/post/personal) or (post/interact) so everytime a post is made the counter post in users table would be incremented.